How to Order a Modular Wheelchair Ramp

 When ordering a modular wheelchair ramp there are many questions that need to be answered.
 Recently, I've had a lot of requests for information on modular ramps and have decided to create this page to help answer questions for people who know what they want but need help figuring out what features are needed, or available.
 Modular ramps are available from your local home health care stores and some of our advertisers.

 Ramp Slope is pretty easy.
-The building code and accessibility codes require 12" of ramp for each 1" of rise.
+Most building and accessibility codes require 12" of ramp for each 1" of rise.
 While this slope is perfectly fine for most power wheelchair and scooters, people with manual wheelchairs will have to do a bit of work to climb the ramp, especially if it's a long one.
 12:1 is okay but 16:1 or 20:1 might be better for those who are lacking strength or stamina.

 Ramp length is also pretty easy.
 Working with a 12:1 slope, if your porch is 12" high, you need a 12' ramp.
 As long as the ground is level, this works fine but if the ground slopes towards the porch or away from the porch it will throw off your length requirement.